 - there is a "high likelihood" that history of concussion is associated with more severe/longer duration of symptoms and cognitive deficits;

 - "probable" risk factors for persistent neurocognitive problems or prolonged return to play include:

-- early amnesia (modifying factor under Zurich statement (1), not found to be risk factor for symptoms lasting ≥1 week (6) or ≥1 month (7); and
+- early amnesia (a modifying factor under Zurich statement, but not found to be risk factor for symptoms lasting ≥1 week in one 2013 study or ≥1 month in another 2013 study; and

-- "possible" risk factors for more prolonged RTP include dizziness (not considered risk factors under Zurich or the 2013 studies, but viewed as one in a 2011 study (8))
+- "possible" risk factors for more prolonged RTP include dizziness (not considered a risk factor under Zurich or in two 2013 studies, [6,7] but viewed as a risk factor in a 2011 study; ) and

 - the evidence as to whether female or male sex was a risk factor was (as noted above) "conflicting," so "no conclusion could be drawn."

 1. McCrory P, et al. Consensus Statement on Concussion in Sport: the 4th International Conference on Concussion in Sport held in Zurich, November 2012.
 Br J Sports Med 2013: 47:250-258.

 2. Frommer L, Gurka K, Cross K, Ingersoll C, Comstock R.D., Saliba S. Sex Differences in Concussion Symptoms of High School Athletes.
 J Ath Tr.
 2011; 46(1):000-000.